AI-Enthusiast/WW2_Analysis/README.md

 ## Conclusion

-[//]: # (While there it may not be surprising that ...)
+[placeholder for conclusion]
--  survival rates are worse for boats commissioned during a war
-- Top 5 boats shared similar survival curves, probably due to being commissioned during war
+In conclusion, the longevity of U-Boats in the Second World War was influenced by a number of factors.
+The survival rates of U-Boats were worse for boats that were commissioned during the war, likely due to the increased aggression and intensity of the war.
+The top 5 boats shared similar survival curves, probably due to being commissioned during the war.
-- VIIC boats had the best survival rates, probably due to being the most common and smaller
-- Boats with notable commanders had better survival rates, probably due to experience and morale boost
+The Type VIIC boats had the best survival rates, probably due to being the most common and smaller.
+Boats with notable commanders had better survival rates, probably due to the experience and morale boost they provided to the crew.

 ## References